userquin/vite-ssg/README.md

 #### Using external messages

-In your `SFC` you only need to add the `<i18n global src="<external location relative to the page component>">` component (you can see options [here](https://vue-i18n.intlify.dev/guide/advanced/sfc.html#basic-usage))
+In your `SFC` you only need to add the `<i18n global src="<external location relative to the component>">` custom block (you can see options [here](https://vue-i18n.intlify.dev/guide/advanced/sfc.html#basic-usage))

-In order to use external messages to work, you will need to configure `@intlify/vite-plugin-vue-i18n` including the paths where it can find external resources you configure:
+In order to use external messages to work, you will need to configure `@intlify/vite-plugin-vue-i18n` plugin including the paths where it can find external resources you use on `i18n` custom blocks:
 ```ts
 // vite.config.ts
 import VueI18n from '@intlify/vite-plugin-vue-i18n'